12 Aug How Pain Works

 You can’t just think yourself out of pain.
 Be positive, and it will all go away.
-Not true.
 You also are not responsible for causing your pain to persist.
-Many of the factors in why persistent pain develops are unconscious or out of your control eg genetics.
+Most of the factors in why persistent pain develops are unconscious, or out of your control eg genetics.

+Understanding pain’s complexity gives you access to all sorts of tools to help it.
 If you just treat the body without ever considering the mind, and how the nervous system works, you might get better, but it’s less likely because you are missing major bits of the pain puzzle.

 Are you working on reversing the sensitisation of your nervous system?
 Do you use relaxation, or the power of your attention?
 Has anyone shown you how best to use exercise in rehabilitation?
 There are so many aspects to improving and recovering from persistent pain.
 Why not use all opportunities to help your pain and to improve your wellbeing in a more general way too?